 As Howard Thurman reminds us, “[t]he need to be cared for is fundamental to human life and to psychic and spiritual health and well-being.”
 You see, unattended suffering unnerves us unlike anything else, because suffering often calls into question our sense of identity and worth as human beings—an affliction all its own.
 As I see it, pastoral care is the antidote to this anguish and suffering.
 For, at its best, pastoral care bears witness to the strength and healing power of the love of God to sooth our deepest emotional, psychological, and spiritual wounds in our individual and collective lives.

 In sum, our pastoral care praxis must extend beyond our limited ecclesial commitments and boldly move into the vast arena of human suffering, which is the world at large.
 The needs are urgent and the time is right for pastoral care to become a social priority.
 Powerfully, such a move represents what is means to be imaginative and resilient in God’s changing world!

 Michael Lee Cook, ThD, LMFT, is a licensed pastoral psychotherapist in private practice at Micah Counseling Services in Peachtree City, Georgia.
-He is also a lecturer in pastoral care at Columbia Theological Seminary and serves as an adjunct professor in pastoral care at Emory Candler School of Theology.
+He is also faculty for Columbia Theological Seminary’s Leadership In Ministry program.
 Further, he is an AAMFT Approved Supervisor candidate providing clinical supervision to aspiring mental health professionals.
 Cook is an ordained Baptist minister that speaks regularly at professional conferences in the area of family life and theology.
 He is the author of Black Fatherhood, Adoption, and Theology: A Contextual Analysis and Response (Peter Lang Publishing, 2015).